IB SL Subject: English Literature

 IB English Literature involves the study of literary texts – looking at characters, themes, writer’s language and structure, and the context of the times the texts were produced.
-You will have the opportunity to study plays, novels, poetry, non-fiction and a graphic novel.
+You will have the opportunity to study plays, novels, poetry and non-fiction.

 What texts will I read?